-Appendix D Frequently asked questions
+Appendix D Frequently Asked Questions

 Appendix E Glossary

-About the author
+About the author –

-This continued for a few years, and with no signs of losing interest, he finally had the bright idea to ask one of the sporting goods storeowners whether there were any archery ranges in the area.
+This continued for a few years, and with no signs of losing interest, he finally had the bright idea to ask one of the sporting goods store owners whether there were any archery ranges in the area.
 Yes, it took him nearly four years to think of that.
 He convinced his father to drive him to the range one very snowy night.
 (The Comanche Bowmen Inc. Archery Club in the Bay Ridge section of Brooklyn, about five miles from his house.)
-His father wasn’t happy about driving to an archery range in near blizzard conditions, but the kid was determined!
+His father wasn’t happy about driving to an archery range in near blizzard conditions, but the kid was determined.
 One look at the place, and he was hooked!

-He soon after joined the club as a junior member and made the half-hour bus trip, two, sometimes three, times a week.
+He soon after joined the club as a junior member and made the half-hour bus trip two, sometimes three, times a week.
 With proper instruction, his skill developed and he began competing in the adult classes at age 16.
-Thereafter he became the youngest Range Officer the club had to date, began teaching with the club’s JOAD (Junior Olympic Archery Development) program, and instructed local Scout troops and the PAL (Police Athletic League) members that regularly used the range.
+Thereafter he became the youngest Range Officer the club had to date, and began teaching with the club’s JOAD (Junior Olympic Archery Development) program, and instructed local Scout troops and the PAL (Police Athletic League) members that regularly used the range.

 The author completed his undergraduate studies at New York University, with a BA in Biology and continued his graduate studies there in Physiology.
 That knowledge helped him to understand the mechanics of shooting and the processes of many of the theories presented in this book.

 Although no longer competing, he shoots three to four times a week at local ranges and has moderated an archery forum on the Internet.
-After over 40 years in the sport, he says, “It’s nice to be able to relax at the range, shoot and maybe pass along some of the things I’ve learned over the years to others.”
+After 50 years in the sport, he says, “It’s nice to be able to relax at the range, shoot and maybe pass along some of the things I’ve learned over the years to others.”